hjstn/howto.justinhu.me/_posts/2022-05-30-global-entry.md

 #### Students with a Form I-20

 If you are on a F-1 visa and use a Global Entry kiosk to enter the U.S., your receipt will be invalid and show "REPORT TO PASSPORT CONTROL" as your Form I-20 must be manually inspected.
-Proceed through the Global Entry queue and a CBP agent will inspect your passport, visa and Form I-20.
+Proceed through the Global Entry queue and a CBP agent will inspect your passport, visa, and Form I-20.

 **Note:** If you have to go through the regular passport control queue, you will likely be cut to the front of the line.